KKQanT/PiCar/README.md

 # Self Driving PiCar steering angle and speed prediction
 The Machine Learning in Science team organized a [competition](https://www.kaggle.com/competitions/machine-learning-in-science-ii-2024) with a dataset of 13,800 images collected from manual driving sessions with the SunFounder PiCar V on a handcrafted paper road, featuring mock pedestrians and toy traffic signals.
 Participants were tasked with creating a unified machine learning model to guide the PiCar using input from its camera to determine both steering angle and speed simultaneously.
 Evaluation included a private test set using Mean Square Error (MSE) as the metric for speed and angle prediction, and a test drive phase on three circuits with simulated obstacles.

-Our approach involved concatenating pretrained models, VGG16 and DAVE2, and adding a fully connected neural network layer for decision-making to enhance contextual understanding.
+Our approach involved concatenating pretrained models, VGG16 (imagenet) and DAVE2 (pretrained from [here](https://github.com/berkcomba/Self-Driving-Car-Keras/)), and adding a fully connected neural network layer for decision-making to enhance contextual understanding.
 We aimed to improve contextual awareness by simultaneously predicting angle and speed, achieving generalization with VGG16 balancing information from DAVE2.
 To ensure model effectiveness, we utilized various generalization techniques such as learning rate adjustment, data augmentation, batch normalization, and dropout regularization.

 ## Network Architecture
 <p>